TheStig294/100-more-randomats-pack-1/README.md

 Dead players can play discord sounds!
 Sound cannot be played more than once a second.\
 \
 _ttt_randomat_discord_ - Default: 1 - Whether this randomat is enabled

-## Don't Get Greedy

-Everyone gets buyable items over time, but if they're already holding one, they die!\
-NOTE: This randomat is disabled by default as it was too confusing for most players\
-\
-_ttt_randomat_greedy_ - Default: 0 - Whether this randomat is enabled\
-_randomat_greedy_timer_min_ - Default: 10 - Min seconds before a weapon tries to be given\
-_randomat_greedy_timer_max_ - Default: 60 - Max seconds before a weapon tries to be given\
-_randomat_greedy_slap_sound_ - Default: 0 - Whether a slap sound should play on death

 ## Don't Miss